Skip to main content

 • Peel the foot up and remove it.

-• Repeat the previous two steps to remove the remaining feet.
+• Repeat the process to remove the remaining feet.

 4. Logitech MX Keys Feet Replacement, Reassembly information: step 4, image 1 of 2 Logitech MX Keys Feet Replacement, Reassembly information: step 4, image 2 of 2